Easy Green Peas With Ham- Spanish recipe– is an easy dish that can be made in no time using fresh or frozen peas. For authenticity, use jamon Serrano.

 I personally made it last night with some roasted chicken.

 This dish can be also served as a side dish for the holidays.
-I know a lot of people who have peas as a side dish, so this might be a great option if you like peas.
+I know a lot of people who have peas as a side dish, so this might be a great option if you like them.

 Start by chopping an onion and few cloves of garlic.
 Chop the ham or bacon very small.
 In a cooking pan, heat up some extra virgin olive oil and add onions, garlic, red pepper and ham.